TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 Days are dates in November 2025.
 Each day is annotated with significant events.
 Up (↑) and down (↓) arrows show when I nudged the heating curve up or down one step.
 Asterisks (*) show when the heat pump defrosted during the day (see more on that below).

 Each column can have one, two or three values.
 There's one entry if the value is a summary for the entire day, or is a continuous changing value that was pretty much constant through the day.
-Two values describe a roughly linear change during the day starting at 6am with the first value, ending at 9pm with the second value.
+Two values describe a roughly linear change starting at 6am with the first value, ending at 9pm with the second value.
 Three entries describe a curve between 6am and 9pm with the middle value being the maximum or minimum value during the day, depending on the shape of the curve.

 The Outdoor temperature is from the Vaillant sensoCOMFORT external sensor used for weather compensation.
 Indoor temperature is from the sensoCOMFORT thermostat in the hall.
-If all's going well it should be 16°C - 18°C.
+If all's going well it should be 16 - 18°C.

 Solar is energy produced by our solar panels.
 I'm using it as a crude proxy for the effect of solar gain.
 At this time of year, anything over 4kWh is a really sunny day.